SynixeTactical/Documents/organization/constitution.md

 An assembly of members of the community that can result in a change to the organization's rules or constitution through voting.
 Any member of the organization is allowed to attend a meeting.

-### 4.1 - Monthly Meetings
+### 4.1 - Quarterly Meetings

-A meeting shall be held during the first week of every month unless a meeting was held in the previous 14 days.
-If a meeting has been held in the previous 14 days, a meeting must be held in the first 2 weeks.
+A meeting shall be held during the first month of every quarter unless a meeting was held in the 30 month.
+If a meeting has been held in the previous 30 days, a meeting must be held in the first 6 weeks.

 ### 4.2 - Calling a Meeting